MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 You can configure access to MyAnalytics elements for all users in your organization.

 > [!Note]
-> This experience will be available in Office 365 GCC by the end of 2019.

-### To get access to the dashboard and email digests
-> [!Note]
 > After a new tenant is established, it might take up to 48 hours for this functionality to become available.
+This experience will be available in Office 365 GCC by the end of 2019.

+### To enable access to the dashboard and email digests

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal).
 2. Make sure you're using the new admin center.
 To do this, if the switch in the upper right of the page reads **Try the new admin center**, select it so that it reads **The new admin center**: